Ranjeeta170898/Day1_RTL_Half_Adder/README.md

-# project1
+# Day1 #100dysaofRTL #Design and testbench of Half Adder
-RTL of Half adder
+1bit Half Adder implementation and its verification with waves